mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before you expand the rollout to a broader audience.
 For more information, see [Staged rollout for Microsoft Graph connectors](staged-rollout-for-graph-connectors.md).

-At this point, you're ready to create the connection for Miro.
-You can choose **Create** to publish your connection and index boards from your Miro account.
+Now you're ready to create the connection for Miro.
+Choose **Create** to publish your connection and index boards from your Miro account.

 For other settings, like **Access permissions**, **Schema**, and **Crawl frequency**, default values are set based on what works best with Miro data.